JaimeTorrealba/three-scatter/README.md

 NOTE:
 if performance is your must, [MeshSurfaceSampler](https://threejs.org/docs/?q=meshS#examples/en/math/MeshSurfaceSampler) is your go to, I provided a debug option to help you, but [MeshSurfaceSampler](https://threejs.org/docs/?q=meshS#examples/en/math/MeshSurfaceSampler) is much more performance since you can (and probably should) use [InstancedMesh](https://threejs.org/docs/?q=InstancedMesh#api/en/objects/InstancedMesh)

+Additionally you can use this library to generate only the positions

 ## Quick Demos

 - Multi-models: https://stackblitz.com/edit/vitejs-vite-kebufehm?file=package.json